tel/old-blog/_posts/2014-08-08-six_points_about_type_safety.md

 we must often judge usefulness by personal or team values alone and therefore lose the technical properties of the debate.

-**Typing (in the sense of type safety) assumes that you want to analyze the program *without* running it.** Thus distinguishes between *dynamic*, runtime information and *static*, compile-time information.
+### Typing (in the sense of type safety) assumes that you want to analyze the program *without* running it.

+Thus it distinguishes between *dynamic*, runtime information and *static*, compile-time information.

 This cleanly separates notions of static types and dynamic types (sometimes known as "tags" or "classes" to prevent confusion).
 Since